bowdens/COMP2511-project/UserStories.md

 #### Acceptance Criteria:
 1. There must be a hunter that moves as close as possible to the player
-2. There emust be a strategist who moves towards wherever the player is moving towards
+2. There must be a strategist who moves towards wherever the player is moving towards
 3. Ther must be a hound that positions itself between the player and the hunter
 4. There must be a coward that tries to get close to the player when they are far away, but runs away when they are close.